 - Health professionals

-- Do not leave your home if you or anyone in your household has COVID-19 symptoms.
+- Do not leave your home if you or anyone in your household has Covid-19 symptoms.

-- Lockdown measures in the UK are easing for many but everyone should follow social distancing measures if you do go out.
+- Lockdown measures in the UK are easing but everyone should follow social distancing measures if you do go out.
 Everyone should stay at home as much as possible, work from home if you can, limit contact with other people, keep your distance if you go out (2m apart) and wash your hands regularly.